Best time to find cheap flights, 4% potential price drop

 What time of day is cheapest to fly to Oceania?

-At the moment, flights in the evening are likely to offer the best value for money for your Oceania trip.
+At the moment, flights in the afternoon are likely to offer the best value for money for your Oceania trip.
 A flight at midday will more often than not be of higher cost.

 If you think Utopia doesn’t exist then you’ve never visited Oceania.
 Each country within this small continent is among the most diverse and fascinating areas on the planet.
 Oceania is the smallest and most obscure construct of a continent, dominated by its biggest island, Australia.
 Yet the countries in this region are among the most diverse and fascinating areas on the planet.